jimbobbennett/StarWarsCopilot/5-mcp/README.md

     }
     ```

-1. Add a function for the tool, decorated with the `MCPServerTool` attribute:
+1. Add a function for the Wookiepedia tool, decorated with the `MCPServerTool` attribute:

     ```cs
     private readonly static HttpClient _httpClient = new();